Cast Courts (Victoria and Albert Museum): History

 The Courts were designed by Major General Henry Scott of the Royal Engineers and were opened to the public in July 1873.
 The Courts are architecturally dramatic: they are large and high.
 The West Court is topped by a roof of glass that admits sunlight which is supplemented by electric lights; it predominantly contains casts of Northern European and Spanish sculpture and Trajan's Column.
 The East Court has a high ceiling and has casts of Italian monuments.
 The two Courts are divided by corridors on two levels; the mid-level corridor allows the Courts to be viewed from above.
 The West Court (that includes Trajan's Column) also has a vertiginously high walkway around it at a third level.
 The walkway is contiguous with a space that is used to store objects, mostly casts, that are not on public display; the walkway and storage area are not open to the public.
 It is said that the proportions of the West Court were informed by the need to display Trajan's column and the imposing Portico de la Gloria.

 When the cast courts first opened, they included displays of large scale architectural model and many casts of architectural details, hence the original name Architectural Courts.

 When the courts first opened to the public they attracted much attention although the initial press reaction was mixed.
-The Art Journal, while generally favourable, was particularly critical of the inclusion of Trajan's Column which had the 'effect of crowding out of sight those (casts) of more sensible proportions' — a criticism that seems justified.
+The Art Journal, while generally favourable, was particularly critical of the inclusion of Trajan's Column which had the 'effect of crowding out of sight those (casts) of more sensible proportions'.
 Other museums also received casts, but chose to display the frieze in an unrolled manner and presented at eye level, as can now be seen at the Museum of Roman Civilization and National Museum of Romanian History.

 In the 1920s, discussions within the museum focused on the lack of space for display.
 It was suggested that the cast collection be moved to The Crystal Palace where another large collection of casts was also housed.
 The proposed move was rejected by the then director, Eric Maclagan which was fortunate because in 1936 Crystal Palace was destroyed by fire.
 Twenty three casts, mainly effigies, that escaped the inferno were transferred to the museum and were the last major additions to the cast collection.